Outpatient Eating Disorder Treatment at Opal

 Individual medication management session weekly

-Close medical monitoring done by offsite medical providers that are Health at Every Size aligned and trained in the treatment of eating disorders.
+Close medical monitoring done by offsite weight-inclusive medical providers who are experienced in the treatment of eating disorders.
 Streamlined communication with Opal team.

 Intensive Outpatient